Cedar Shake Shingles vs Composite Roofing: What’s Best for your Wisconsin Home?

 Composite Roofing Shingles Installation

 These shingles are meticulously engineered for quick and secure attachment to the roof’s sheathing and rafters, embodying a process that is both streamlined and efficient.
-This approach significantly reduces installation time and, by extension, labor costs, making it an attractive option for Wisconsin homeowners facing the state’s unpredictable weather patterns.
+This approach significantly reduces composite roof replacement times and, by extension, labor costs, making it an attractive option for Wisconsin homeowners facing the state’s unpredictable weather patterns.

 Composite shake shingles by Brava